jamesa08/MIDIAnimatorDocs/docs/source/general/getting_started.md

 <hr>

-This entire panel can be controlled via code for batch assignment.
+This entire panel can be controlled via code for batch assignment.<br>
 Sample script:
 ```python
 import bpy